-Prednisone is a prescription medication approved by the Food and Drug Administration (FDA) in the 1950s.
-Prednisone is used to control pain, swelling, stiffness and disease progression in rheumatoid arthritis.
-Prednisone may be prescribed to control acute flare-ups, or for short periods until disease-modifying anti-rheumatic drugs (DMARDs) such as Methotrexate can take effect.
-In general, it is best keep your dose of Prednisone as low as possible and to limit the length of time you take Prednisone at high doses in order to avoid serious side effects.
+Prednisone is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat several conditions including rheumatoid arthritis.
+Prednisone is used to control pain, swelling, and stiffness and to inhibit disease progression.
+Prednisone may be prescribed to control acute flare-ups or for short periods until disease-modifying antirheumatic drugs (DMARDs) such as methotrexate can take effect.

-Prednisone is a corticosteroid, a type of hormone that suppresses immune system response.
-Prednisone is weaker than Medrol.
-Prednisone is believed to work by inhibiting or blocking many different inflammatory responses within the body.
+Prednisone is a corticosteroid, a type of steroid hormone that suppresses immune system response.
+Prednisone is believed to work by inhibiting or blocking chemical messengers that cause inflammatory responses in the body.

 How do I take it?

 Corticosteroids may be administered orally or injected into joints.
-Prednisone is usually taken orally once or more times per day, or every other day.
-If it is injected into joints, Prednisone should not be taken more than once every three or four months.
+Prednisone is usually taken orally as a tablet or solution once or more times daily, or every other day.
+If injected into joints, prednisone should not be administered more than once every three or four months.

-People taking Prednisone or other corticosteroids are more susceptible to infection due to the immunosuppressive nature of the drug.
-Avoid exposure to people who are sick and wash hands frequently while taking Prednisone.
+People taking prednisone or other corticosteroids are more susceptible to infections due to suppression of the immune system.
+Avoid exposure to people who are sick and wash hands frequently while taking prednisone.

-Like all corticosteroids, Prednisone can cause psychological side effects such as mood swings, aggression, agitation, or nervousness.
+Like all corticosteroids, prednisone can cause psychological side effects such as mood swings, aggression, agitation, and nervousness.
 Notify your doctor if these changes become intense or difficult to manage.